KlausBenndorf/guide4you/README.md

 With additional modules it can also:

-* Generate links so you can share a certain view of a map.
+* [URLAPI module](https://github.com/KlausBenndorf/guide4you-module-urlapi): Generate links so you can share a certain view of a map.
 That view can include a location marker and a description of the location in question.
-* Edit GPX data
+* [Search module](https://github.com/KlausBenndorf/guide4you-module-search): Search for locations using [Nominatim](https://nominatim.openstreetmap.org/).
+Alternatively you can customize this module to use other engines.
-* Search for locations using [Nominatim](https://nominatim.openstreetmap.org/)
+* Edit GPX data (coming soon)
 * &hellip;

 ## Why use GUIDE4YOU?